 The pumps push the water that was heated by the hot air of the computer onto the roof where two systems can cool it down ; an air cooling system that uses the ambient air when the temperature is below 12°C, and two chillers (large refrigerators) that are used when the outside air temperature is too warm.

 Once the data center was fully operational, we used artificial heating devices to simulated very heavy computer load to test the functioning of the power and cooling devices to make sure the room was working correctly.

 In 2016, an engineering student named Vincent Flon chose the datacenter as topic for his master thesis and performed CFD simulations of the room, using GMSH and OpenFOAM.
-He was able to compare the real-life situation when the heating devices were used with a computer simulation depicted in the following figure.
+He was able to compare the real-life situation when the heating devices were used with a computer simulation.

 One important aspect of a data center is its Power Usage Efficiency (PUE) which is the ratio between the total power consumption of the building and the power consumption of the computers alone.
 The PUE of this data center is currently around 1.3, which is very rather good given the fact that the infrastructure was designed for 400kW while the currently installed power is more around 100kW.
 The 400kW will be attained progressively as older computers are replaced with more powerful/dense models.

-Members of UCL (intranet) can see the Data Center III (DCIII) PUE and Power Consumption Graphs
+Members of UCLouvain (intranet) can see the Data Center III (DCIII) PUE and Power Consumption Graphs

 Visits are organized upon request.